Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Introduction

 In recent years, the quadratic unconstrained binary optimization (QUBO) formulation has attracted much attention as an effective method for solving combinatorial optimization problems.
 QUBO problems can be efficiently and accurately solved using quantum annealers~\cite{Johnson2011} and other specialized solvers~\cite{Yamaoka2015, Tatsumura2019, Matsubara2020}.
-This approach has been successfully applied in various domains, including polymer phase separation~\cite{Endo2022}, mobility-on-demand services~\cite{Otaki2023}, and financial optimization~\cite{Ding2023}.
-Broader applications across many scientific and industrial fields have also been reported~\cite{Yarkoni2022, Hussain2020, Inoue2021, Nishimura2019, Ohzeki2019, Syrichas2017, Tabi2021, Weinberg2023, Ye2023}.
-Therefore, by formulating the capacitated vehicle routing problem in the QUBO framework, high-precision and rapid solutions can be expected.
+This approach has been successfully applied in various domains, including polymer phase separation~\cite{Endo2022}, mobility-on-demand services~\cite{Otaki2023}, {financial optimization~\cite{Ding2023}, trajectory deconfliction~\cite{Stollenwerk2020}, and facility-location optimization problems~\cite{Ciacco2026}.} Broader applications across many scientific and industrial fields have also been reported~\cite{Yarkoni2022, Hussain2020, Inoue2021, Nishimura2019, Ohzeki2019, Syrichas2017, Tabi2021, Weinberg2023, Ye2023}. { These studies demonstrate that QUBO-based approaches can be applied to a wide range of NP-hard optimization problems.
+Comprehensive surveys of quantum and quantum-inspired optimization approaches further discuss the broader landscape, including their potential and limitations for constrained optimization problems~\cite{Li2020,Gharehchopogh2022}. } Therefore, by formulating the capacitated vehicle routing problem in the QUBO framework, high-precision and rapid solutions can be expected.